paradime-io/social-media-data-modeling-challenge/README.md

 ![top_10_gross_audio](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/screenshots/top_10_gross_audio.png?raw=true)

 Here we look at the top 10 by gross stats ranked by total number of viral views and number of viral videos.
-Interestingly enough, the top 2 on both leaderboards are occupied by Laxed (Siren Beat) by Jawsh 685 - the sound behind Savage Love with Jason Derulo - and Banana (feat.
-Shaggy) by Conkarah, with Monkeys Spinning Monkeys by Kevin MacLeod, Savage by Megan Thee Stallion, Oh No by Kreepa, and Surrender by Natalie Taylor rounding out the top 6 on both charts.
+Interestingly enough, the top 2 on both leaderboards are occupied by [Laxed (Siren Beat)](https://www.youtube.com/watch?v=E0gFA08-9xM) by Jawsh 685 - the sound behind Savage Love with Jason Derulo - and [Banana (feat.
+Shaggy)](https://www.youtube.com/watch?v=eEYviw35to0) by Conkarah, with [Monkeys Spinning Monkeys](https://www.youtube.com/watch?v=NPdgPZ0u3zQ) by Kevin MacLeod, [Savage](https://www.youtube.com/watch?v=eJEKHdvntPI) by Megan Thee Stallion, [Oh No](https://www.youtube.com/watch?v=R75Xcfqy-2I) by Kreepa, and [Surrender](https://www.youtube.com/watch?v=caoP4dj2oro) by Natalie Taylor rounding out the top 6 on both charts.

 We also make the following observations:

-1. **Renegade and the influence of Charli D’Amelio** - if you were wondering what the ‘Renegade’ song was, it’s Lottery by K CAMP, which unsurprisingly makes a cameo at 9th on the viral views leaderboard.
+1. **Renegade and the influence of Charli D’Amelio** - if you were wondering what the ‘Renegade’ song was, it’s [Lottery](https://www.youtube.com/watch?v=mn4xwao3G5k) by K CAMP, which unsurprisingly makes a cameo at 9th on the viral views leaderboard.
-2. **Steph Curry from way downtown** - 🎵I’m Steph Curry when I hit the 3 I hit the whoa 🎵 Well, not exactly Steph Curry, but KRYPTO9095’s song Woah cracks in at the 10th spot by total viral views.
+2. **Steph Curry from way downtown** - 🎵I’m Steph Curry when I hit the 3 I hit the whoa 🎵 Well, not exactly Steph Curry, but KRYPTO9095’s song [Woah](https://www.youtube.com/watch?v=afRki2_aNKg) shoots in at the 10th spot by total viral views.
-3. **Official songs dominate in gross stats at the top** - even the original of the Bagaikan Langit (cover) seems to be an official Indonesian song.
+3. **Official songs dominate in gross stats at the top** - even the original of the [Bagaikan Langit (cover)](https://www.youtube.com/watch?v=JdOv2Qle4fM) seems to be an official Indonesian song.

 ![top_10_gross_author](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/screenshots/top_10_gross_author.png?raw=true)